christianhelle/christianhelle.github.io/_posts/2023/2023-03-09-extending-vsmac.md

 As of the time I'm writing this, there is still no File->New->Extension Project, but it's not hard to get started either.

+## Walkthrough

+In this walkthrough, we will build a Visual Studio for Mac simple extension that adds a menu item to the **Edit** menu that just inserts the text `"// Hello"` to the active document from the current cursor position

+### Step 1 - Create New Project

+Let's start with creating a new project called `Sample.csproj`

 Here's how a csproj file for an empty Visual Studio for Mac extension project looks like:

 ```xml